plandes/cisql/README.md

 A crude macro system is available with the `do` directive, which takes a list of [user variable](#built-in-and-user-variables) names as input.
-For each variable name given, it invokes the contents of the value of the variable as if it were given on the command line.
+For each variable name given, it invokes the contents of the value of the variable as if it were given on the command event loop of the program.
 For example:
 ```sql
 set sela 'select * from annotations limit 5;'
 set selc 'select * from coders;'